RESGAD-TECH-UK/Databricks-Data-Engineer-Certification-Guide/Databricks Data Engineer Certification Associate/Lakehouse architecture & workspace.md

 3. **Output console**: In a notebook cell, if you run multiple operations, only the result of the last operation is displayed in the output console.
 To see the results of earlier operations, you must explicitly print them.

-4. **Exploring the Table Directory**: To view metadata for a Delta table, use the DESCRIBE DETAIL command.
+4. **Table Directory**: To view metadata for a Delta table, use the DESCRIBE DETAIL command.
 It returns key information such as numFiles, which shows the number of data files in the current table version.
 For external tables, it also provides the storage location.
 However, for tables managed by Unity Catalog, the location is not shown, since Unity Catalog deliberately hides physical storage details and treats tables as logical objects.
 You can view table metadata with:

 ```pyspark